Showing posts with label Identity Server. Show all posts

 Flow Description Client Grant Type

-Authorization with PK Authorization Code Grant Type.
+Authorisation with PK Authorisation Code Grant Type.
 Default choice for authorization.
 Native mobile Apps, Windows app, Browser Apps Code

-Client Credential Server-to-server (S2S) communication also refereed to as Machine-to-machine (M2M).
+Client Credential Server-to-server (S2S) communication is also referred to as Machine-to-machine (M2M).
 Server,Consoles,Services ClientCredentials

-Implicit Rather use the Authorization Code Flow with PKCE Native Apps & SPA's often use Implicit Flow Implicit
+Implicit Instead, use the Authorisation Code Flow with PKCE (if possible) Native Apps & SPA's often use Implicit Flow Implicit

 Hybrid